Furman University Scholarships (2025–2026)

 FAQ

-Are there state programs that can reduce the cost?
+Can South Carolina state programs reduce cost?

 ✅ Automatic Merit Scholarships